-We acknowledge the long and shameful history of abuse and violence towards Black people in the UK and across the world.
-In the weeks since the death of George Floyd, like many others, we have felt it necessary to embark on a process of profound reflection – interrogating all areas of our work.
 We embrace this as the moment for us to take long-overdue action.
 As an organisation with a national remit, we recognise our responsibility not only to be actively anti-racist in all aspects of our own activity, but to promote and encourage anti-racist action through our networks across the country.
 In developing our policy and action plan against racism towards Black people, we will also address discrimination against other under represented groups.

-To this end, we have developed an action plan that we pledge to roll out by the end of 2020.
-We’ll hold ourselves accountable for delivering on these commitments this year and will report regularly on progress.
-We’ll also use this time to embed longer-term initiatives that are currently in development.
+To this end, we developed an action plan that we pledged to roll out by the end of 2020.
+We hold ourselves accountable for delivering on these commitments and recognise that this work is ongoing; we commit to doing the work, and to reporting against our progress on a regular basis.

 Addressing our history